UMM-CSci-3601/intro-to-git/team_info/Team_A.md

 # Group A

-People assigned to Group A should their contact info here in this cummulative document for that group.
+People assigned to Group A should add their contact info here in this cummulative document for that group.

 ## Your name